opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

-indices | Index statistics, such as size, document count, and search, index, and delete times for documents. os | Statistics about the host OS, including load, memory, and swapping. process | Statistics about processes, including their memory consumption, open file descriptors, and CPU usage. jvm | Statistics about the JVM, including the number of loaded classes, memory pool, buffer pool, and garbage collection. fs | File system statistics, such as read/write stats, data path, and free disk space. transport | Transport layer statistics about send/receive in cluster communication. http | Statistics about the HTTP layer. breaker | Statistics about the field data circuit breakers. script | Statistics about scripts, such as compilations and cache evictions. discovery | Statistics about cluster states. ingest | Statistics about ingest pipelines. adaptive_selection | Statistics about adaptive replica selection that selects an eligible node using shard allocation awareness. script_cache | Statistics about script cache. indexing_pressure | Statistics about the node's indexing pressure. shard_indexing_pressure | Statistics about shard indexing pressure.
+indices | Index statistics, such as size, document count, and search, index, and delete times for documents. os | Statistics about the host OS, including load, memory, and swapping. process | Statistics about processes, including their memory consumption, open file descriptors, and CPU usage. jvm | Statistics about the JVM, including memory pool, buffer pool, and garbage collection, and the number of loaded classes. fs | File system statistics, such as read/write statistics, data path, and free disk space. transport | Transport layer statistics about send/receive in cluster communication. http | Statistics about the HTTP layer. breaker | Statistics about the field data circuit breakers. script | Statistics about scripts, such as compilations and cache evictions. discovery | Statistics about cluster states. ingest | Statistics about ingest pipelines. adaptive_selection | Statistics about adaptive replica selection, which selects an eligible node using shard allocation awareness. script_cache | Statistics about script cache. indexing_pressure | Statistics about the node's indexing pressure. shard_indexing_pressure | Statistics about shard indexing pressure.